 I won’t even go into the unilateral qualities and shoulder safety here, done that enough, let’s focus on the above and provide your concrete and scientific answers below or here.
 I won’t cover biceps curls, done that enough, they can also be done and just as effective when done properly.

 For those who are unsure of what I’m saying.
-I’m saying that neither is superior in my books and asking questions that should be answered.
+I’m saying that neither is superior in my books.
 But most of all, I’m saying that kettlebells do cause hypertrophy, and seriously, anyone that suggests they’re not capable of inducing hypertrophy really should get a check-up.

-Getting back to the debate that started this.
+Getting back to the debate that prompted this post.
 If a person that uses kettlebells asks about hypertrophy in a kettlebell group and is at the stage of just comfortably lifting 20lb at the moment, then the logical response would be to provide advice on how to progress from there and not be putting kettlebells down with random statements.